RSE-Midlands/rse-midlands.github.io/content/docs/event-20th-april-2026.md

 ## Call for talks

+If you would like to give a talk please can you email Kwabena Amponsah [kwabena.amponsah1@nottingham.ac.uk](mailto:kwabena.amponsah1@nottingham.ac.uk) with the details of your request.

-### 30 - 15 minute tlaks
+### 30 - 15 minute talks

-There are two, 30-minute or 4 15 minute slots available to give a detailed talk.
+There are two, 30-minute or four 15 minute slots available to give a talk.
 If you have a project you have worked on, a useful tool that you wish to share or even a talk about being an RSE from your institution, then please get in contact with us.

 ### Lightning talks